Aspheric Lens Irregularity and Strehl Ratio

 The key factor here is not the period of the cosine in mm, but the number of periods over the aperture of the lens.
 For a given subaperture tool used in asphere manufacturing, smaller diameter aspheres will have less Strehl Ratio degradation compared to larger diameter aspheres.

-The impact of surface irregularity on Strehl Ratio is also dependent on the f/# of the lens.
-As a general rule, faster aspheres, or aspheres with smaller f/#’s, have greater sensitivity to surface irregularity’s impact on Strehl Ratio.
-For example, Figure 4 compares an f/2 lens to an f/0.75 lens (both with 25mm diameter).
+The impact of surface irregularity on Strehl ratio is also dependent on the f/# of the lens.
+As a general rule, faster aspheres, or aspheres with smaller f/#’s, have greater sensitivity to surface irregularity’s impact on Strehl ratio.
+For example, Figure 4 compares an f/2 lens to an f/0.75 lens (both with 25mm diameter), and more Strehl ratio degradation is seen for the faster lenses compared to the slower lenses at a given cosine period.

 Figure 4: Comparing dotted lines to solid lines shows that a faster asphere (smaller f/#) has greater degradation compared to a slower asphere (larger f/#) over a given cosine period